 Indeed, without the ability to focus, any job that requires working with technology and relying on fast internet is next to impossible.
 However, inability to concentrate is a very common problem these days.
-This is one of the reasons why a huge unfulfilled demand for IT professionals and high rates of poverty both exist in the developed countries.
+This is one of the reasons why a huge unfulfilled demand for IT professionals and high rates of poverty exist in developed countries.

 The reason why it is so difficult to keep yourself focused is obvious.
 Never in the whole history of humanity have people been bombarded with so many distractions.

-The worst thing is that most of these technologies were specifically engineered to keep our attention away from what is really important to us, so we will instead focus on what’s important to the tech companies.
+The worst thing is that most of these technologies were specifically engineered to keep our attention away from what is genuinely important to us, so we will instead focus on what’s important to the tech companies.
 And they lay their hands on the best scientific research available to make it possible.

-When it comes to smart consumer technologies, the traditional business models have been largely abandoned.
-You no longer have to pay to get access to good quality entertainment, remotely interact with your friends, access your personal files from anywhere or instantly obtain any information that is of interest to you.
+When it comes to smart consumer technologies, traditional business models have been largely abandoned.
+You no longer have to pay to get access to good quality entertainment, remotely interact with your friends, access your personal files from anywhere, or instantly obtain any information that is of interest to you.
 However, the tech corporations that supply all these services to you aren’t just doing so altruistically.

 After all, the advertisers are the ones who pay.
-Therefore, the providers of tech services work in symbiotic relationship with them to ensure that people spend as much time online as possible and receive the most relevant adverts in the process.
+Therefore, the providers of tech services work in symbiotic relationships with them to ensure that people spend as much time online as possible and receive the most relevant adverts in the process.

 Once you are hooked to online services, it’s not easy to break out of the cycle.
 The key to this is dopamine, which IT companies specifically target.

 It is the same hormone that is involved in addiction.
-It is the hormone of anticipation; however it’s not a hormone of happiness or satisfaction.
+It is the hormone of anticipation; however, it’s not a hormone of happiness or satisfaction.
 The companies create content that triggers the release of dopamine in their users, so they keep asking for more while never getting satisfied.

 There are plenty of techniques specifically designed to get us hooked via the dopamine release.
-And because this is the hormone that plays the main role in addiction, there are now more people than ever who suffer from various forms of internet addiction, whether it is social media, gaming or online porn they are specifically addicted to.
+And because this is the hormone that plays the main role in addiction, there are now more people than ever who suffer from various forms of internet addiction, whether it is social media, gaming, or online porn they are specifically addicted to.